 - Afterwards, multivariable linear regression models were fit to control for potential confounders

-- Multivariable linear regression models were fitted considering current body mass index as a potential confounder.
-However, current BMI may also be considered as an intermediate variable in the association between low-fat dairy consumption and blood pressure and, therefore, the authors constructed models both adjusted for BMI and not adjusted for BMI
+- Multivariable linear regression models were fitted considering current BMI as a potential confounder.
+However, current BMI may also be considered as an intermediate variable in the association between low-fat dairy consumption and BP and, therefore, the authors constructed models both adjusted for BMI and not adjusted for BMI

 - For each exposure (low-fat and whole-fat dairy products) five multivariable linear regression models were fitted:

 - A baseline cross-sectional analysis (exposure: Baseline dairy product consumption; outcome: baseline BP)

 - A 12-month cross-sectional analysis (exposure: Dairy product consumption after 12 months; outcome: BP after 12 months)

 - A conventional longitudinal analysis (exposure: Baseline dairy product consumption; outcome: BP after 12 months)

 - A longitudinal analysis with BP changes as outcome (exposure: Baseline dairy product consumption; outcome: BP changes during follow-up)